 Acoustic Mineral Wool Insulation:

-Unfaced, preformed mineral slag insulation in accordance with CAN/ULC S702-09; rated non-combustible in accordance with CAN/ULC S114-05 and having a flame spread rating of 5 or less in accordance with CAN/ULC S102.
+Unfaced, preformed mineral slag insulation in accordance with CAN/ULC S702-09; rated non-combustible in accordance with CAN/ULC S114-05 and having a flame spread rating of 5 or less in accordance with CAN/ULC S102 or ASTM E84 (UL 723).

 Square edges; thickness and height as required to fill sound barrier panels.